There is no shortage of utterly charming villages in New England — Norman Rockwell-esque towns that are beautiful in every season.

 We have explored Woodstock and Quechee in every season, and I’m going to vote for October.
 The fall foliage season is EPIC, full stop.
 If you haven’t experienced a Vermont fall, it’s time to make amends.

 Woodstock in the fall is popular and crowded.
 Reserve your Woodstock lodging six months in advance for the best selection, and if you want to avoid crowds during your visit, plan to visit during the early part of the week.

 In the winter, you can hop on a horse-drawn sleigh, sip mulled cider as the snow falls gently past your window, and take some serious adventures on snowshoes and cross-country skis.
 The trails around Woodstock are a snow lover’s paradise!

 How to get to Woodstock, Vermont

 The closest major airport is Burlington International Airport (BTV), which is 86 miles away.
 From there, you can rent a car, and embark on the New England road trip you’ve been dreaming about.

-The capital city of Montpelier also makes for a fun visit, with its gilded dome that sits atop one of the oldest and best-preserved state capitols in the nation.
+The capital city of Montpelier is a fun day trip from Woodstock, with its gilded dome that sits atop one of the oldest and best-preserved state capitols in the nation.
 It’s about halfway between Burlington and Woodstock.

 How Long Should You Stay in Woodstock, Vermont?

-You can cram lots of fun into a single fall weekend in Woodstock, but I think four days is the sweet spot.
+You can cram lots of fun into a single weekend in Woodstock, but I think four days is the sweet spot.
 Plan on a day in Quechee and a few in Woodstock.
 The towns are right next to each other, so you can drive back and forth between the two very easily.